Frasers Group

-Frasers Group plc (formerly known as Sports Direct International plc) is a British retail, sport and intellectual property group, named after its ownership of the department store chain House of Fraser.
+Frasers Group plc (formerly known as Sports Direct International plc) is a British retail, real estate, intellectual property and investment conglomerate, named after its ownership of the department store chain House of Fraser.

 The company is best known for trading predominantly under the Sports Direct brand which operates both physical outlets and online.
-Other retailers owned by the company include Frasers, Flannels, USC, GAME, Evans Cycles, Jack Wills and bespoke tailors Gieves & Hawkes.
+Other retailers owned by the company include Frasers, Flannels, Harvey Nichols, USC, GAME, Evans Cycles, Jack Wills and bespoke tailors Gieves & Hawkes.
 The company owns several sporting goods brands, including Everlast, Lonsdale, Slazenger and Karrimor.
 The group also expanded into operating fitness clubs, launching the Everlast Fitness Club chain in 2020.
 Since 2015, the group has been acquiring properties such as shopping centres and outlet parks.

 Established in 1982 by Mike Ashley, the company is the United Kingdom's largest sports-goods retailer.
 The company's business model is one that operates under low margins.
 Ashley has continued to hold a majority stake in the business, and his holding has been 61.7 percent since October 2013.
 It is listed on the London Stock Exchange and it is a constituent of the FTSE 250 Index.